 - Athletic shoes or other shoes with closed toes are required.
 For safety reasons, children wearing sandals or Crocs may not be allowed to participate in all activities.

 - Campers must bring their lunch, including beverages, each day.
 Refrigeration is not available.
-We will provide one snack each day.
 There will be no access to vending machines during camp.

 - Bring a water bottle!
 Many of the areas in which camp takes place are not air conditioned and several activities take place outdoors.